 Walker invited all golfing nations to compete for the trophy.
 However, in the aftermath of The Great War none of the other countries were able to fund or raise a suitable team.

-With a number of Americans travelling to England to play in the 1921 Amateur Championship at Royal Liverpool G.C. and the spirit of international competition in the air an unofficial match between USA and Great Britain was arranged as a precursor to the main event.
+Fownes persuaded seven other leading American players to travel to England to play in the 1921 Amateur Championship at Royal Liverpool G.C.
+With the spirit of international competition in the air an unofficial match between USA and Great Britain was arranged as a precursor to the main event.

-After further discussion the two governing bodies, The USGA and The R&A, committed to an international match between USA and Great Britain & Ireland.
+USA proved their credentials by winning the 1921 match 9-3 and with further discussion taking place between the two governing bodies, The USGA and The R&A, an agreement to an international match between USA and Great Britain & Ireland was reached.
+Without Fownes’ determination and resourcefulness who knows whether the course of history would have taken the same route.

 The first proper match, by that time christened ‘The Walker Cup’ by the press, then took place at National Golf Links of America in 1922.